-That’s concerning because it means if you’re a victim of a crime during a ride, the service is not on the hook.
+That’s concerning because it means if you’re a victim of a crime during a ride, or if you’re in an accident, the service is not on the hook.
 You are taking that risk on completely and willfully by using the service.

 When you order a ride, you don’t know much about the person who’s picking you up.
 To combat this, ride-sharing services put rating systems in place for drivers and passengers.
 You always, of course, have the option to refuse to ride with a driver.

 Problems, however, still occur.
 In one incident, a 6-year-old girl was struck and killed by an Uber driver on New Year’s Eve in San Francisco.
 There have been other concerning allegations including sexual assault, groping, kidnapping and physical assault.
 Some of the perpetrators have not been criminally charged for their actions.

 These types of things can, of course, happen in a taxi or limousine too.
 Before you accept a ride from any of these services, be sure that the situation seems safe.
 If something feels off to you, don’t get in the car.
 While most rides will be incident-free, it’s important to always be careful and aware of your surroundings.

 On average, ride-sharing apps tend to cost about 10 to 30 percent less than regular taxi and transportation companies.
 But they also do things a bit differently, which can directly affect the prices you’ll pay for a ride.